DSkywalk/evercult/README.md

 # Boot Evercade in flash mode
 ## Evercade VS

+1. Connect MicroUSB Data Cable in VS and PC
-1. Hold down the small gray button on the backside of your VS while powering it on.
+2. Hold down the small gray button on the backside of your VS while powering it on.
-2. A white light will flash once if it's done correctly.
+3. A white light will flash once if it's done correctly.

 ## Evercade LCD (red)